Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Concluding remarks

 \section{Concluding remarks}

 We have developed a paired bootstrap (PB) for inference in functional linear regression models (FLRMs) with general heteroscedastic errors.
-As a preliminary result, a central limit theorem under heteroscedasticity was established for estimated projections $\langle \beta, X_0 \rangle$ of the slope function $\beta$ onto a new predictor $X_0$, along with appropriate scaling $s_{h_n}(X_0)$ for self-normalization.
-Further, the projection of a functional principal component estimator $\hat{\beta}_{h_n}$ onto a new predictor $X_0$ can be successfully approximated by the PB for improved inference in finite samples.
+As a preliminary result, a central limit theorem under heteroscedasticity was established for estimated conditional mean $\mu(X_0) \equiv \ap + \langle \beta, X_0 \rangle$ given new predictor $X_0$, along with appropriate scaling $s_{h_n}(X_0)$ for self-normalization.
+Further, the estimated conditional mean $\hat{\mu}_{h_n}(X_0) \equiv \hat{\ap}_{h_n} + \langle \hat{\beta}_{h_n}, X_0 \rangle$ given new predictor $X_0$ based on a functional principal component regression estimator $\hat{\beta}_{h_n}$ can be successfully approximated by the PB for improved inference in finite samples.
 As such estimators $\hat{\beta}_{h_n}$ in FLRMs involve truncation parameters $h_n$, a modified PB estimator was proposed to allow valid distributional approximations with the greatest possible flexibility in such truncation parameters for bootstrap.
 In contrast, a naive implementation of PB (i.e., adapted directly from standard multiple regression, e.g., \cite{free81}) can be shown to have less validity in application and becomes viable only for a much narrower configuration of truncation parameters.
-The PB approach was also adapted to formulate new tests for assessing the orthogonality of the slope function to a subspace spanned by pre-selected regressor curves.
+The PB approach was also adapted to formulate new tests for assessing the equality of conditional means at pre-selected regressor curves $\{X_{0,l}\}_{l=1}^L$, which can boil down to the orthogonality of the slope function $\beta$ to the subspace spanned by $\{X_{0,l}\}_{l=1}^L$ under zero-mean assumption.
 Numerical studies showed that the existing residual bootstrap can fail under heterocedasticity, while PB can perform well in this context for interval estimation as well as for testing.
-We suggested also a PB implementation based on bootstrap studentization steps and provided a rule of thumb for selecting the two main tuning parameters (truncaton levels) involved in the PB.
+We suggested also a PB based on estimated bootstrap studentization steps and provided a rule of thumb for selecting the two main tuning parameters (truncation levels) involved in the PB.